pfsense/docs/source/releases/2-2-new-features-and-changes.rst

    export use
 -  Ensure e-mail address carries over from the CA screen to the Cert screen in the OpenVPN wizard.
--  Allow the user to select “None” for OpenVPN client certificate, so long as they supply an auth user/pass.
+-  Allow the user to select "None" for OpenVPN client certificate, so long as they supply an auth user/pass.
    `#3633 <https://redmine.pfsense.org/issues/3633>`__
 -  Byte counts on OpenVPN status are now human readable rather than huge unformatted numbers.
--  OpenVPN instances have new options: “Disable IPv6”, route-nopull, route-noexec, verb selector
+-  OpenVPN instances have new options: "Disable IPv6", route-nopull, route-noexec, verb selector
 -  Use stronger defaults in the OpenVPN wizard.
 -  Fix ovpn-linkup for tun + topology subnet case setting router as